 Required documents and SmartGate

-All travellers returning to Australia must have a valid passport and a completed Incoming Passenger Card.
+All travellers returning to Australia must have a valid passport and completed Incoming Passenger Card.

 If you hold an Australian or New Zealand ePassport and are aged 16 years or over, you are eligible to use SmartGate when arriving at Australian international airports.
 SmartGate allows you to self-process through passport control using ePassport data and facial recognition technology.
 This is a simple way to go through customs and immigration checks usually done by an officer.